punit-squadcast/sq-doc/integrations/alert-source-integrations-native/checkmk.md

 {% hint style="info" %}
 <b>Note: </b>
-<br/><br/><p>This integration has been tested with Checkmk version 1.6.
+<p>This integration has been tested with Checkmk version 1.6.
 However, this integration should work with other existing versions as well, just with slight UI differences.</p>
+{% endhint %}